-However, a very recent enhancement of the False Claims Act, called the Fraud Enforcement and Recovery Act (FERA), was authored by Attorney General Schneiderman and makes New York the first state in the nation to expand its False Claims law in many ways, including by adding the power to crack down on large-scale, multi-state corporate tax fraud schemes, expanding whistle-blower protections, and closing loopholes that made it hard to prosecute corrupt subcontractors.
+In 2010, when he was a state senator, Attorney General Schneiderman authored a powerful enhancement of the New York False Claims Act (the Fraud Enforcement and Recovery Act) that expanded it by, among other things, adding the power to crack down on large-scale tax fraud schemes, expanding whistleblower protections, and closing loopholes that made it hard to prosecute corrupt subcontractors.

 Whistleblowers are private citizens who have evidence of fraud committed by persons or companies against New York State or local governments.
 The New York False Claims Act encourages whistleblowers to come forward by protecting them from retaliation, authorizing them to bring actions on behalf of the state or local governments, and rewarding their courage by making them eligible for a share of the sums recovered as a result of the actions they file.

 Whistleblowers are often represented by private lawyers who can ensure that their clients’ rights are protected.
 You may want to contact a private attorney to learn more about the whistleblower provisions of the False Claims Act.